Climate Change and the Environment

 Non-CO2, Facility-Related Emissions

 In one innovative approach, Ford developed a “fumes-to-fuel” system in partnership with Detroit Edison.
-Initially tested at the Ford Rouge Center, the system concentrated fumes containing VOC emissions from solvent-based paint for use as fuel to generate electricity.
+Initially tested at the Ford Rouge Center, a paint emissions concentrator was used to concentrate fumes containing VOC emissions from solvent-based paint for use as fuel to generate electricity.
 The fuel was tested on a solid oxide fuel cell.

 Generating electricity from paint fumes